flowchain/devify-server/templates/README.md

 [![Build Status](https://travis-ci.org/DevifyPlatform/devify-server.svg?branch=master)](https://travis-ci.org/DevifyPlatform/devify-server)
 [![GitHub license](https://img.shields.io/github/license/DevifyPlatform/devify-server.svg)](https://github.com/DevifyPlatform/devify-server)

 A little book for beginners to get started with IoT cloud servers.
-This little book is an side project of [*devify-server*](https://github.com/DevifyPlatform/devify-server) open source project which is a simple IoT server boilerplate.
+This little book is a side project of [*devify-server*](https://github.com/DevifyPlatform/devify-server) which is a simple IoT server boilerplate.

+**Devify** is extremely light weight, and is very easy to use.
+It aims to help developers to create IoT application servers, faster.

 There are five templates (with one chapter for each template) developed by this book to introduce the usage of *devify-server* open source project.

 ## Who should read